Abneco/ja/README.md

 There is no required separation between production and test sources and resources.
 Colocating tests and benchmarks with the implementation is recommended when they need access to package-private code.
 Tools define [class and package name suffix conventions](#tool-metadata) that identify content to filter out when packaging a module.

 Dedicated test and benchmark modules with ordinary requirements are a better fit when they use only public APIs.
-The [standard multi-release layout](#resources-and-multi-release-modules) is also supported for release-specific source and resources.
+A [multi-release layout](#resources-and-multi-release-modules) is also supported for release-specific source and resources.

 ### Module source paths

 For a layout more suitable for source control or to support multiple modules, place each module using the module source path convention in `src`:

 ```text
 src/